GRAPHIC DESIGN - JOSH GUILBEAU

 Have you ever seen a blue pomegranate?
 It doesn’t exist!
 God is telling designers to create something that doesn’t exist in the natural world.

 The late, great Francis Schaeffer wrote in his book, “Art & the Bible”:

 “Christians . . . ought not to be threatened by fantasy and imagination.
 Great painting is not "photographic": think of the Old Testament art commanded by God.
 There were blue pomegranates on the robes of the priest who went into the Holy of Holies.
 In nature, there are no blue pomegranates.
 Christian artists do not need to be threatened by fantasy and imagination, for they have a basis for knowing the difference between them and the real world "out there."
 The Christian is the really free person--he is free to have imagination.
 This too is our heritage.
 The Christian is the one whose imagination should fly beyond the stars.”

 Are they really necessary?

 You bet your tithe they are!

-We often hear about and idolize the ‘big gifts’ in the bible such as, Pastors, Teachers, Evangelists, and Prophets… Creatives are ministers of the gospel as well!
-Just like the tabernacle served as the blueprint for God’s people to be with other believers in fellowship, service, and the worship of God, we too carry on the ministry of facilitating the gospel to be preached in an atmosphere that draws in people to think about God and His greatness.
-To hear and see clear communication of the Son of God and the forgiveness we have in His finished work.
+We often hear about and idolize the ‘big gifts’ in the bible such as Pastors, Teachers, Evangelists, and Prophets… Creatives are ministers of the gospel as well!
+Just like the tabernacle served as the blueprint for God’s people to be with other believers in fellowship, service, and the worship of God, we also carry on the ministry of facilitating the gospel to be preached in an atmosphere that draws in people to think about God and His greatness.
+We help others hear and see clear communication of the Son of God and the forgiveness we have in His finished work.

 If you are a creative, you have been gifted to serve God in this continued legacy.
 Be that facilitator that connects people to God.

-Design our buildings, our atmospheres, our sanctuaries, our print materials, our videos, our music in a way that brings out the creative imaginations the Lord has given and ushers people into the presence of God.
+Design our buildings, our atmospheres, our sanctuaries, our print materials, our videos, and our music in a way that brings out the creative imaginations the Lord has given.
+All of these things help usher people into the presence of God.